picfight/pfcutil/hdkeychain/README.md

 - Easy serialization and deserialization for both private and public extended keys
 - Support for custom networks by registering them with chaincfg
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated picfightcoin addresses ties in seamlessly with existing pfcec and pfcutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated picfight addresses ties in seamlessly with existing btcec and pfcutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
-- Uses the pfcec package which is highly optimized for secp256k1
+- Uses the btcec package which is highly optimized for secp256k1
 - Code examples including:
   - Generating a cryptographically secure random seed and deriving a master node from it